wdollar/Laravel-4-Generators/readme.md

 #### Migration Generator

-- if a migration file exists that matches generated name except for the date prefix then .new is appended to the name instead of crating a new migration. multiple runs don't create multiple migrations that create the same table.
+- if a migration file exists that matches generated name except for the date prefix then .new is appended to the name instead of creating a new migration. multiple runs don't create multiple migrations that create the same table.
 - auto recognized foreign keys will have `->unsigned()` added to column creation line, and a foreign index on the foreign model.

     `$table->foreign('{{field}}')->references('id')->on('{{fnames}}')`